faizmomin/PolyPaint/README.md

 This is a program that will take any picture and transform it into plain shape art using the 4 Colour Theorem.
 We will let the user use 6 colours as 4 can get a little basic...

+Our plan is to use DEEP LEARNING so our program knows how to split objects into triangles.

 ![](final_similar_target.jpg)